What this does

 A GCP project running an HTTPS Load Balancer or Cloud CDN

-roles/pubsub.admin and roles/logging.admin on that project (or equivalent)gcloud CLI installed and authenticated, or access to Cloud ShellA Searchable project with your domain confirmed
+roles/pubsub.admin, roles/logging.admin, and roles/run.admin on that project (or equivalent)gcloud CLI installed and authenticated, or access to Cloud ShellA Searchable project with your domain confirmed

 Setup